 So what is a couple do?
 Whether its wedding bells or only doorbells, once a child enters the equation, mother and father are united in a common cause.
 Make an ideal situation out of a less than ideal situation.
 Put that child first and operate in his/her best interest by working together to create an ideal environment while being the best mother and father that child will ever have.
 Although I firmly maintain that a child born within wedlock will fair better than a child that is not, you certainly don’t need a marriage license to be a great parent.

-So good reading folk of OM, is it better for children to be raised in or out of marriage?
+So is it better for children to be raised in or out of marriage?
 Does it even matter?
 Are there any pros and cons of either?
 And why do you think marriage is on the decline?
 Speak your mind, the floor is yours.